FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_04_scaling.md

 kubectl rollout status deployment metrics-server -n kube-system
 ```

-use `kubectl top node` and `kubectl top pod` to check the pod and node resource usage
+use `kubectl top node` and `kubectl top pod` to check the Pod and node resource usage

 #### Create a deployment  with resource constrain